mashafi3209/PersonalProject_CarProject/src/sample/Readme.md

 From week#7 I decided working on the Car Project.

 #Descripton
-Vehicle class is the main abstract class implements vehicle properties
+Vehicle class is the main abstract class implements vehicle properties.

 #Built With
 - Java8